MantombiM/dev-web-tier/README.md

 ## Overview

-Production-ready AWS infrastructure for the "rewards" web service demonstrating senior-level engineering practices in infrastructure automation, security, and observability.
+Production-ready AWS infrastructure for the "rewards" web service with comprehensive automation, security, and observability.
 This solution deploys a scalable, cost-optimized development environment using Terraform, Ansible, and GitHub Actions CI/CD.

 **Technologies**:
 - **Infrastructure**: Terraform 1.7.5